 The directors present their statement to the member together with the audited consolidated financial statements of PRICOL ASIA PTE.
-LIMITED (the "company") AND ITS SUBSIDIARY (collectively, "the group"), for the year ended 31 March 2023, the consolidated statement of comprehensive income, statement of changes in equity, statement of cash flows of the Group for financial period from 18 August 2022 (date of incorporation of subsidiary) to 31 March 2023, the statement of financial position, statement of comprehensive income and statement of changes in equity of the Company for the financial year ended 31 March 2023.
+LIMITED (the "company") AND ITS SUBSIDIARIES (collectively, "the group"), the statement of financial position, statement of comprehensive income and statement of changes in equity of the Company for the financial year ended 31 March 2025.